 How Project Lifesaver works

-Specially trained sheriff’s officers will come to your home and provide the participant and their family with an understanding of how the equipment works as well as…
+Once an application has been received and reviewed you will be contacted by a specially trained Sheriff’s Officer.
+If you are approved for the program an officer will come to your home and provide the participant and their family with an understanding of how the equipment works as well as…

 - Educating the family for the safeguarding of loved ones and how to prevent a family member from wandering

 - How to initiate a response should an emergency arise